Skip to main content

 # Now talk to it: "set up a company called Acme Imports"

-Those 4 commands install the foundation (478 actions, 191 core tables, the module registry that knows about all 46 modules).
+Those 4 commands install the foundation (the action layer plus the module registry that knows about every available module).
 When you describe your industry to the chat agent ("I run a Shopify store", "I run a school", "I run a dental practice"), it auto-pulls the matching vertical module from GitHub and seeds the right tables.
 No second install command, ever.
 The database lands at ~/.openclaw/erpclaw/data.sqlite by default.
 Want PostgreSQL instead?
 Set ERPCLAW_DB_PATH=postgres://... before the install and the same code path runs on Postgres.
+More on what the foundation does at features/foundation.

 The chat agent is the primary interface today.
 If you prefer the raw action API, every action is callable directly via --action on the relevant db_query.py script for the module that owns it.
 Output is JSON to stdout.
 Errors are JSON with a non-zero exit code.
 So you can wire ERPClaw into any pipeline (cron, CI, an upstream agent of your own) without going through the chat layer at all.